 How To Make White Chicken Enchiladas

-*Note: The full printable recipe card is at the bottom of the post.
+Note: This is a summary.
+The full printable recipe card is at the bottom of this post.

 - Add softened cream cheese to a large mixing bowl.